Butler Valley (Arizona)

-Butler Valley is a valley of the Maria fold and thrust belt in western Arizona, USA.
+Butler Valley is a valley of the Maria fold and thrust belt in western Arizona, southwestern United States.
 It lies east of the Colorado River, and is south of the west-flowing Bill Williams River.

-Description of valley and region
+Description

 Butler Valley is one of the two valleys in a (major) three-mountain range, two-valley sequence.
 Other minor ranges are on the perimeters, but thirty landforms are part of the region.
 The valley drains southwesterly into the northwest flowing Bouse Wash Drainage.
 Cunningham Wash drains the valley southwest to meet with the Bouse.
 The valley also turns somewhat southwest to the north of the Harcuvar Mountains, where Cunningham Pass holds the 30-mile route, unimproved major access road to Alamo Lake State Park; the route traverses the Butler Valley in the northeast, then skirts the northeast of the Buckskins to meet the south side of Alamo Lake.
+Butler Valley is sparsely populated, with the road to Alamo Lake being the only paved road.

 The northeast third of the valley drains northeast from a water divide, then north to Alamo Lake only 10 mi distant; Cunningham Wash drains to the southwest.
 At the northeast end of the Buckskin Mountains, a basin forms attached to Butler Valley on the valley's northeast, and with the Black Mountains (Yavapai County) bordered northeast; southeast is another up-drainage basin attached to the northeast of the McMullen Valley, the Aguila Valley to the southeast, and at the southwest of the small range, the Date Creek Mountains.

-Butler Valley is sparely populated, with the road to Alamo Lake being the only paved road.
 The majority of Butler Valley is owned by the Arizona State Land Department.
 More than 99% of the valley is owned by the state, held in trust for the support of public schools in the state.
 The valley is used as a reserve for groundwater, to store water from the Colorado River for Arizona.
 It holds more than 6 million acre-feet of water, and is strategically located near the Central Arizona Project.

 In 2022, The Arizona Republic reported that the state land department had handed over thousands of acres to a Saudi company called Fondamonte, and gave it permission to withdraw unlimited amounts of groundwater to grow alfalfa, which would be exported to Saudi Arabia.

-3 major thrust-faulted ranges
+Geology

 The major mountain ranges that are thrust northwesterly in the Maria fold and thrust belt region are, from north to south: